BanForFun/react-select-table/docs/table.md

 >
 > **Action**: [`setRows`](./core.md#setrows)

-The items' properties can be anything you want, with the exception of `classNames`.
-This property can be set to an array of CSS class name strings which will be applied to the `tr` element.
+If an item has a `className` property set to an array of CSS class name strings, they will be applied to the `tr` element.

 #### [`columns`](./core.md#columns-array-of-column) _array of [Column](./core.md#column-object)_
 > **Required**